top of page

 If you are here then you have read a little about the Mark-to-Market election and its various advantages and disadvantages.

-Another advantage - created by the Tax Cuts and Jobs Act in 2017 - was the possibility of using the newly created Qualified Business Income Deduction when reporting your MTM trades on your tax return.
+Another advantage - created by the Tax Cuts and Jobs Act in 2017 - was the possibility of using the Qualified Business Income Deduction when reporting your MTM trades on your tax return.

 Simply put, the QBID is possibly worth a 20% deduction on your Form 1040 reflected as an addition to your Itemized or Standard Deduction.
 The 20% is the amount of your net gain multiplied by 20%.